 What goes good with scalloped potatoes and ham?

-This recipe could totally be enjoyed as a meal on its own, but if you’re serving it as a side or a holiday dinner dish, try it alongside our simple meatloaf recipe, some cucumber salad with sour cream, and top it all off with a slice of cranberry upside down cake.
+This recipe could totally be enjoyed as a meal on its own, but if you’re serving it as a side or a holiday dinner dish, try it alongside our simple meatloaf recipe, some cucumber salad with sour cream, and top it all off with a slice of cranberry upside down cake or our easy lemon bar recipe.

 Preparation and Storage